About the Richard G. Staley ’62 Visionary Entrepreneur Speaker Series

 The Center for Entrepreneurship + Innovation’s Richard G. Staley ’62 Visionary Entrepreneur Speaker Series brings experienced entrepreneurs to campus to share their insights and wisdom.
 Each semester, the Center, which strives to promote an entrepreneurial culture across the College, hosts successful business men and women whose compelling stories of success and failure have inspired and enlightened our audiences and provoked thought and stimulated conversation.

-This series was endowed in 2013 by Richard G. Staley ’62 to support the College in its mission and to provide assistance to the Center for Entrepreneurship + Innovation by bringing guests speakers to campus to explore topics related to ‘real world’ entrepreneurs and innovators.
+This series was endowed in 2013 by Richard G. Staley ’62 to enable the Center for Entrepreneurship + Innovation to bring guest speakers to campus to explore topics related to entrepreneurship and innovation.
 Mr. Staley founded Flavor House, Inc., a leading developer and manufacturer of unique flavors used by many well-recognized brands.
 He received the Jack Kennedy Memorial Alumni Achievement Award in 2019, an award presented annually since 1964 to alumni who have had distinctive success in their fields.

 Chick-fil-A Panel: Nuggets of Wisdom